What is Self-Harm in Individuals & How to Deal with it?

 - Inappropriate emotions, especially when confronted with abuse.

 Almost every kind of psychological disturbance can hint at self-harm, both suicidal and non-suicidal.
 Hence, it is difficult for untrained people to identify warning signs for self-harm.
-A more practical and helpful approach is to look for signs of emotional disturbance and offer unconditional support while recommending that they seek therapy or counseling.
+A more practical and helpful approach is to look for signs of emotional pain and offer unconditional support while recommending that they seek therapy or counseling.
 Even if the person does not engage in self-harm, a visit to the psychiatrist or clinical psychologist can clear away many things.

 How to deal with self-harm

-If you are engaging in self-harm behaviors, know that help is available.
-A clinical psychologist or psychiatrist will help you understand the underlying beliefs that drive you to inflict self-harm.
+psychiatrist will help you understand the underlying beliefs that drive you to inflict self-harm.
 Psychiatrists may also prescribe medications that help alleviate symptoms of psychopathology that may cause self-harm behaviors.
 For example, Borderline Personality Disorder (BPD) is notorious for non-suicidal self-injury.
 People with BPD are also at high risk for suicidal self-injury.

 If your loved one or someone you know is engaging in NSSI or suicidal self-injury, it is time to alert their caregivers.
 If you are the caregiver, gently approach the topic in a non-confrontational manner, and get them to speak to a counselor or therapist.
-A registered social worker (in some jurisdictions), a mental health nurse, or a clinical psychologist can all be good options.
+A registered social worker (in some jurisdictions), a mental health professional, or a clinical psychologist can all be good options.
 Please do remember you cannot talk away either NSSI or suicidal self-injury.
 Both require professional help.

 Why do people self-harm?

 People engage in non-suicidal self-injury (NSSI) and suicidal-self injury for various reasons.
 In most cases, professionals can find an underlying psychiatric or psychological cause.
-Common mental health conditions associated with NSSI are personality disorders such as Borderline Personality Disorder, psychotic conditions such as schizophrenia, mood disorders such as major depressive disorder and bipolar disorder (especially during a hypomanic or manic state), and autism spectrum disorder (ASD).
-Substance abuse disorders, eating disorders, and obsessive-compulsive disorder (repeated hand washing until the skin starts to peel off or compulsively pulling hair) may also result in non-suicidal self-injury.
+Certain mental health conditions associated with NSSI are personality disorders such as Borderline Personality Disorder, psychotic conditions such as schizophrenia, mood disorders such as major depressive disorder and bipolar disorder (especially during a hypomanic or manic state), and autism spectrum disorder (ASD).
+Substance misuse disorders, eating disorders, and obsessive-compulsive disorder (repeated hand washing until the skin starts to peel off or compulsively pulling hair) may also result in non-suicidal self-injury.

 Consequently, it is hard to predict why individual instances of self-harm occur.
-Some feel a sense of comfort or relief from emotional disturbance, while others may use self-harm as a distraction technique.
+Some feel a sense of comfort or relief from feeling intense emotional pain, while others may use self-harm as a distraction technique.
 Others may punish themselves with injuries because they think “they deserve it.”
 The bottom line is whether you engage in NSSI or suicidal self-harm, or someone you know seems to be engaging in it, professional mental health care helps.

 What to do when someone self-harms